OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ## Example scenario

-* The team lead maintains the shift schedule.
-The team lead assigns an employee ID to the shift record.
-* The team lead wishes to notify the employee.
-By adding a comment that @mentions the employee, the employee is emailed with a custom message from the worksheet.
-* Subsequently, the employee can view the workbook and respond to the comment at their convenience.
+The team lead maintains the shift schedule.
+The they assign an employee ID to the shift record.
+If the team lead wishes to notify the employee, they add a comment that @mentions the employee.
+The employee is emailed with a custom message from the worksheet.
+Subsequently, the employee can view the workbook and respond to the comment at their convenience.

 ## Solution